Travel News 2017. Share

 January 2017: Madagascar - Small drop of visa charges.

 In 2017, the visa fees to visit Madagascar are reduced by € 4 or € 8.
 Read more.

 January 6, 2017: Sri Lanka - Runway renovations at Colombo airport.

-The main runway of Bandaranaike International Airport near Colombo, Sri Lanka, will be closed for renovation from 8h30 to 16h30 from January 6 to April 6, 2017.
+The main runway of Bandaranaike International Airport near Colombo, Sri Lanka, will be closed for renovation from January 6 to April 6, 2017.
 Read more.